donyeun/AMLSassignment19_20/README.md

+# APPLIED MACHINE LEARNING SYSTEM ELEC0132 19/20
+In an attempt to understand the underlying concepts behind machine learning systems, here we presented with four distinct tasks in the area of computer vision.

+The first two tasks are binary classification problems, covering gender classification (A1) and smile detection (A2).
+The following two tasks are multiclass classification which covers the issues of face shape (B1) and eye colour (B2) classification.

+Two distinct algorithms are used to detect the region of interest (ROI), namely facial landmark detector and Haar-like features.
+The same goes with feature extraction, where various signals were utilised across different tasks, such as the raw pixels, coordinate features, and histogram of the local binary pattern (LBP).
+These different features become an input of an SVM classifier.

+During the inference process, each task gained different performance, ranging from 67\% for B1 to 98\% for task B2.

 ## How to Run the Code
 1. Install the Python3 requirements listed within `requirements.txt` by running the following syntax on terminal
 ```